Heart bypass surgery

 Two to three tubes will be in your chest to drain fluid from around your heart.
-They are usually removed 1 to 3 days after surgery.
+They are most often removed 1 to 3 days after surgery.

 You may have a catheter (flexible tube) in your bladder to drain urine.
 You may also have intravenous (IV) lines for fluids.
 You will be attached to machines that monitor your pulse, temperature, and breathing.
-Nurses will watch your monitors constantly.
+Nurses will constantly watch your monitors.

-You will be encouraged to restart some activities and may begin a cardiac rehab program within a few days.
+You will be encouraged to restart some activities and you may begin a cardiac rehab program within a few days.

 It takes 4 to 6 weeks to start feeling better after surgery.
 Your providers will tell you how to take care of yourself at home after the surgery.